 The Sixth Circuit Court of Appeals decision is affirmed.

 - Miranda is required anytime a person is subjected to custodial interrogation, regardless of whether it is in connection with a felony or minor traffic offense.

 - Questioning of a motorist during a routine traffic stop is not a custodial interrogation for the purposes of Miranda.

 First, whenever people are subjected to the coercive atmosphere of a custodial interrogation, they should be made aware of their constitutional rights.
 That conclusion does not hinge upon whether a person is, or is about to be, charged with a felony or misdemeanor.
 Indeed, at the time of an interrogation, police often do not know how severe the charge will be.
 Creating a Miranda exception for misdemeanors would thereby create confusion in law enforcement.
 In sum, the simplicity and clarity of the Miranda rule would be undermined if there was an exception for cases involving misdemeanors.
 Therefore, McCarty’s statements at the jail, when he was clearly subjected to custodial interrogation, are inadmissible.

 Second, the circumstances of an ordinary traffic stop do not create a situation where a person would believe he or she is “in custody.”
 Traffic stops are relatively short in duration and occur in public.
 Thus, such a stop lacks the type of police-dominated atmosphere that is typical of someone who is “in custody.”
-Based on the facts in this case, McCarty only reasonably believed he was not free to leave, and was therefore “in custody,” when he was formally arrested.
+Based on the facts in this case, McCarty only reasonably believed that he was not free to leave, and therefore “in custody,” when he was formally arrested and not before.

-Before this case, some courts were only requiring the Miranda rights be read for those charged with serious offenses.
-This case is significant because it made clear that Miranda rule applies to anyone in custodial interrogation, regardless or the seriousness of the offense.
+Before Berkemer v.
+McCarty, some courts only required Miranda rights be read for those defendants charged with serious offenses.
+This case is significant because it made clear that the Miranda rule applies to anyone in custodial interrogation, regardless of the seriousness of the offense.